Learn about our programs here!

 - What should we do with the results of a health research project?

 In each session, comic-style stories set the stage for health research topics that follow.
 Participants do a variety of activities to learn about each topic.

 Who’s it for?
 Anyone middle school age on up who enjoys using a smart phone and wants to experience research firsthand as a citizen scientist!

 In Eyewitness Community Surveys, participants collect information about their local environment and its effects on community health as trained citizen scientists.
 Participants will walk their communities and make observations.
 Photos will also be collected and mapped.
 We encourage groups of friends to work together!

 Who’s it for?
 Family-friendly fun for community members of all ages!

-RAP for Community Health (health fair) events will offer health screenings, health resources, and family-friendly, health-related food and entertainment.
+Community Health Day (health fair) events will offer health screenings, health resources, and family-friendly, health-related food and entertainment.
 Citizen scientists will also collect community health data to support future community studies and programs.
 Attendees data will be collected via a health passport tool (with no names or other identifiers) and shared to be used as a health data resource to support future programming and evaluate the events’ success over time.
 Partnering community organizations will be asked what health screenings and information they would like to see at their health fair, and appropriate providers will be invited.

 Who’s it for?
 Community members with a passion for health outreach?